Bobby Bonds: Chicago Cubs (1981)

 After his contract was purchased by the Chicago Cubs from the Rangers on June 4, 1981, he had played with eight different MLB teams in eight years.
 This prompted a line in the lyrics to Terry Cashman's 1981 hit song "Talkin' Baseball", in which the line in part reads "And Bobby Bonds can play for everyone."
+In the first inning of his first game with the Cubs, Bonds tripped on a seam in the artificial turf at Three Rivers Stadium in Pittsburgh and broke a bone in his wrist.
+He went on the 21-day disabled list and didn't play again until after the 1981 Major League Baseball strike.

+St. Lucie Legends (1989)

+Bonds joined the St. Lucie Legends of the newly formed Senior Professional Baseball Association in 1989, playing for one season as well as managing for the second half of the season.
+The club folded after their inaugural season and the league folded during the second season.

 Legacy

 Bonds' 461 career stolen bases ranked 12th in major league history upon his retirement.
 He was hitting instructor for the Indians from 1984 to 1987, and rejoined the Giants as a coach in 1993 when his son Barry signed with the team as a free agent.
 As a player, coach, scout and front-office employee, he was with the Giants franchise for 23 seasons.
 Barry Bonds is the only other player in major league history to hit 300 home runs and steal 400 bases, and also the only other player to have five 30–30 seasons.

-Eleven times Bonds was in his league's top 10 in stolen bases, with eight of those season in the top six.
-Seven times he was among the league top ten home run hitters and nine time he was among the top ten in runs scored, leading the NL in 1971 and 1973.
+Eleven times Bonds was in his league's top 10 in stolen bases, with eight of those seasons in the top six.
+Seven times he was among the league top ten home run hitters and nine times he was among the top ten in runs scored, leading the NL in 1971 and 1973.
 He was in the top ten in total bases eight times, leading the NL in 1973.
 He had as of 2018 the fifth-highest career power–speed number, behind his son Barry, Rickey Henderson, Willie Mays, and Alex Rodriguez, at 386.0.